SPLab-IT/CoversBR/README.md

 Please cite the following when using the dataset:

 > Dirceu Silva, Atila Xavier, Edgard Moraes, Marco Grivet and Fernando Perdigão.
-> CoversBR: A Large Dataset for cover song identification.
+> CoversBR: A Large Dataset for Cover Song Identification.
 > https://github.com/SPLab-IT/CoversBR

 ## License